Political prisoners in the United States

-Throughout its history and into the present, the United States has held political prisoners, people whose detention is based substantially on political motives.
+Political prisoners in the United States have existed through its history and into the present.
+Prominent US political prisoners have included anti-war socialists, civil rights movement activists, conscientious objectors, and Global War on Terrorism detainees.

-Prominent US political prisoners have included anti-war socialists, civil rights movement activists, conscientious objectors, and War on Terrorism detainees.
+Particularly famous political prisoners include Alice Paul, Eugene Debs, Sacco and Vanzetti, Angelo Herndon, Martin Luther King Jr., Angela Davis, Chelsea Manning, and Mahmoud Khalil.

 History

-"Political prisoner" is an inherently vague term which is most commonly applied to people persecuted for their political beliefs or for their "threat" to the government.
+A political prisoner is someone persecuted for their political beliefs, their political actions, or for their "threat" to the government, though this term is inherently "fuzzy" because commentators disagree on the acceptable scope of political action.

 Imprisonment for mere expression of political beliefs is rare in the modern United States, because free speech and free expression are well-established in law.
 This was not always the case.
 For example, the Smith Act (1940) allowed trial and imprisonment of dozens of Communist Party USA leaders for advocating the overthrow of the United States government.
 This prosecution was only halted by Yates v.
 United States (1957).

 Human rights groups such as Amnesty International argue that, despite these speech protections, US federal and state governments have repeatedly targeted people affiliated with dissident movements for "neutralization" by applying much harsher sentences for real or "framed" crimes, such as during COINTELPRO.

 The US has recognized conscientious objection to military service since its founding.
 However, the US only recognizes blanket objection to all wars, and does not recognize objection to specific wars, which is included in the UDHR's "right to refuse to kill".
 Many prisoners have been objectors to specific wars (such as World War I, the Vietnam War, the Gulf War, or the Iraq War).